tomjowitt/ozdata/README.md

 ---------------------

 This is a simple library, app and importer to handle Australian postcode data written in Go.
+It is very much a work in progress and the Go is probably quite shoddy so feel free to fork and submit pull requests.

 The data is provided by Datalicious: